YifanShenSZ/C6H7N-aniline/diabatz/input-layer/dissociation/README.md

 essential_Cs:
 * rotation + 2nd-order N-H for A1 and B2 + 4th-order N-H for B1 and A2
 * describes the fast dissociation path from min-B1

+more_Cs:
+* rotation + 4th-order N-H for A1 and B2 + 6th-order N-H for B1 and A2
+* describes the fast dissociation path from min-B1